Applied Part 6. Selection of Shadow Specifications

 Status: Frontier.
-The technique itself—extracting informal heuristics into a separate layer and constraining them by few-shot slot budget—is in use.
+The technique itself — extracting informal heuristics into a separate layer and constraining them by a few-shot slot budget — is applied.
 But the scoring formula and acceptance thresholds require calibration for a specific project.
 The idea of "not replacing the main specification" is a recommendation.

-For educational purposes, it is enough to run examples/shadow-auction/ and see why one heuristic ends up in QWEN.md while another goes to quarantine.
-Weight calibration on 50+ incidents belongs to the full production track.
+For an educational pass, it is enough to run examples/shadow-auction/ and see why one heuristic lands in QWEN.md while another goes to quarantine.
+Calibrating weights on 50+ incidents belongs to the full production track.

-Let us introduce key concepts.
+Let's introduce the key concepts.
 Shadow specifications (shadow specs) are verifiable heuristics from operational practice.
-They help during the triage phase but are not mandatory system requirements.
-Few-shot example is a short example in a prompt that shows the agent the desired response format for similar cases.
-Scorebook is the economics journal of shadow specifications: seed data, scoring formula, thresholds, budget, candidate versions, and decision protocol.
+They help at the triage phase but are not mandatory system requirements.
+Few-shot example is a short example in the prompt that shows the agent the desired response format on similar cases.
+Scorebook is a journal of the shadow specifications economy: seed data, scoring formula, thresholds, budget, candidate versions, and decision protocol.

-When we assembled mission.md in Part 6 of the first volume, participants had wishes that fell short of requirements.
-Typical ones were:
+When we assembled mission.md in part 6 of the first volume, participants had remaining wishes that did not quite reach the requirement level.
+Typical examples:

-This chapter answers the deferred question from back then—what to do with such wishes in production.
-Where they land, how they prove their usefulness, and when they can be removed.
-The few-shot example that ends up in QWEN.md is the same agent memory as in Part 19 of the first volume, but with an explicit time-to-live (ttl) and an admission auction.
+This chapter answers the question deferred then — what to do with such wishes in production.
+Where they go, how they prove their usefulness, and when they can be removed.
+The few-shot example that ultimately ends up in QWEN.md is the same agent memory as in part 19 of the first volume, but with an explicit time-to-live (ttl) and an acceptance auction.

 Before Reading

-• Foundation from the first volume: Part 6 shows that wishes are not equal to requirements; Part 19 separates memory from specification.
+- Anchor from the first volume: part 6 shows that wishes are not equal to requirements; part 19 separates memory from specification.

-• Local educational case: auction of shadow.p0.voice_handoff versus a noisy heuristic about dashboard color.
+shadow.p0.voice_handoffversus a noisy heuristic about dashboard color. - Trace for

-• Key terms for the first pass: shadow specification and scorebook.
-Auction, few-shot example, quarantine—reference terms.
+capstone/: a shortShadow notesblock with one accepted and one rejected candidate forhigh_memory_usage. - Key terms of the first pass: shadow specification and scorebook.
+Auction, few-shot example, quarantine — for reference.

-• What to defer: candidate collection from 50+ incidents, weight calibration, and automatic QWEN.md updates.
+- What to defer: collecting candidates from 50+ incidents, calibrating weights, and automatic update of

-In this chapter, you will convert informal observations from incident management into a verifiable layer of shadow specifications with measurable value.
-The word "auction" here means ranked selection under a limited context budget, not a separate product or mandatory external service.
-Observations that land here include:
+In this chapter you will turn informal observations from incident management into a verifiable layer of shadow specifications with measurable value.
+The word "auction" here means a ranked selection under a constrained context budget, not a separate product or mandatory external service.
+Which observations land here:

-The objective is not to replace the formal specification.
-The objective is to separate useful heuristics from operational folklore.
-As a result, you will be able to:
+The goal is not to replace the formal specification.
+The goal is to separate useful heuristics from operational folklore.
+As a result you will be able to:

-• run a shadow specification auction (i.e., evaluation and selection of heuristics under a limited context budget);
+- run a shadow specifications auction (that is, evaluate and select heuristics under a constrained context budget);

-• keep in QWEN.md only those few-shot examples that actually improve Qwen Code quality.
+QWEN.mdonly those few-shot examples that actually improve the quality of Qwen Code.

 Minimal Educational Scenario